mtrdesign/krait/krait-ui/README.md

 ## Local Development

-We have implemented [Storybook](https://storybook.js.org) for visualising and developing features locally.
-All the back-end functionalities as mocked, so this package can be developed separately without installing and linking it to the main `krait` laravel one locally.
+We have integrated [Storybook](https://storybook.js.org) to facilitate the visualization and development of features on local environments.
+All backend functionalities are mocked, enabling independent development of this package without the need for local installation and integration with the primary 'krait' Laravel setup.

 First, start the `local dev` server: